Understanding ETFs

 Tax efficiency

-Due to typically lower turnover and the in-kind creation/redemption process, ETFs typically pass through fewer capital gains to U.S. expatriates.
+Due to typically lower turnover and the in-kind creation/redemption process, ETFs typically pass through fewer capital gains to U.S. investors, including expatriates.

-What are the considerations when investing in ETFs?
+What are some considerations when investing in ETFs?

 -